Bear Valley Snowsports Foundation

 • Assist coaches with training setup, safety monitoring, team communication and administrative tasks

-• Negotiate group purchase agreements such as MedEvac services, wax, uniforms
+• Negotiate group purchase agreements such as MedEvac services

-• Procure equipment including radio equipment, video cameras, video analysis software and computer for training evaluation, gates, timing equipment, safety gear and other hill supplies
+• Procure equipment and supplies including radio equipment, gates, timing equipment, safety gear, course wiring and other hill supplies

-• Publish the Race Team Orientation Guide for new team members
+• Publish the Race Team Orientation Guide and Team Handbook for team members and parents

 • Provide equipment and coach education for the Adaptive Program

-Bear Valley Mountain is the manager of of all the team programs which means they hire the coaches, set the schedules, collect the team fees and in general direct all team program activity.
+Bear Valley Mountain Resort is the manager of all the team programs which means they hire the coaches, set the schedules, collect the team fees and in general direct all team program activity.
+Questions, comments and suggestions regarding the Team Program should be directed to JeffM@bearvalley.com.

 Ellen grew up in Castro Valley & her family came to Bear Valley in 1967; built a cabin and joined the Bear Valley Ski Club.
 The BVSC arranged every-other weekend group lessons and ski club kids started running gates & doing NASTAR.
 Winter ’72 was her first year on BV Race Team and raced Far West/USSA for the next 12 years.
 After high school & a year full time in Squaw Valley she returned to BV.
 She worked for the Rasmussen family and started coaching.
 Ellen became a race official and served on the Far West BOD for 4 years.
 Coaching turned into managing the Mt Reba Race Dept. which included the NASTAR program, J3 Junior Olympics & a Western Region FIS series.
 Ellen is a level 4 Technical Delegate.
 Leaving winter employment in 1991, she finished her Business degree at Cal State Hayward, and managed her father’s pediatric dental practice and continued traveling to Race Official assignments in the Western Region; including the 2002 Olympics in Park City.
 She continued to work in dental including consulting to build & then managing a non-profit clinic in Hayward.